opsmate-ai/opsmate/docs/CLI/run.md

   Run a task with the Opsmate.

 Options:
-  -c, --context TEXT              Context to be added to the prompt.
-Run the
-                                  list-contexts command to see all the
-                                  contexts available.  [default: cli] -nt, --no-tool-output           Do not print tool outputs -no, --no-observation           Do not print observation --loglevel TEXT                 Set loglevel (env: OPSMATE_LOGLEVEL)
+  -nt, --no-tool-output           Do not print tool outputs -no, --no-observation           Do not print observation --loglevel TEXT                 Set loglevel (env: OPSMATE_LOGLEVEL)
                                   [default: INFO]
-  --runtime TEXT                  The runtime to use (env: OPSMATE_RUNTIME)
-                                  [default: local]
   --categorise BOOLEAN            Whether to categorise the embeddings (env:
                                   OPSMATE_CATEGORISE)  [default: True]
   --reranker-name TEXT            The name of the reranker model (env: